The Rise of Online Couponing

 Outside of pure coupon sites, there are incentives both for affiliates and non-affiliates to distribute codes.
 Whether it’s to increase their organic search traffic or improve click-through to a merchant’s site, they generally stand to gain by posting codes.

 The main deterrent: the penalties these websites might incur if they are found to be in violation of the merchant’s policies—or of other legal regulations.
 But the policies and laws surrounding these issues are often complex and/or unfamiliar.
 And for that reason, managers of these websites can easily be unaware of their responsibilities.
 When they misstep, they may need to be informed or reminded of the rules.
-Therefore, to ensure compliance, merchants must actively monitor their codes.
+Therefore, to ensure compliance, merchants must actively monitor coupon codes regularly.

 Affiliate Sites Co-opting Codes